 The Guide to Luxurious Stays in Wellington

 If you’re travelling New Zealand for a special occasion or just prefer to travel in style, it’s well worth staying around Wellington for a while to soak in the luxury experiences.
 From helicopter excursions to exclusive tours of the city’s popular museums, Wellington has a range of unforgettable activities for the luxury traveller.
 Complete your days here with fine dining experiences and by retreating to one of the city’s impressive luxury hotels.
-Find out more about how you can make your stay in the capital exceptional with this luxury guide to Wellington.
+Find out more about how you can make your stay in the capital exceptional with this luxury travel guide to Wellington.

 10 Luxury Activities in Wellington